 Source 1: 2007 MP/H Rules

-7/12/07 LUL lobectomy found squamous cell carcinoma.
-The patient then had a left lung completion pneumonectomy on 3/9/10 with final path dx of adenocarcinoma, histologic subtype: predominantly acinar.
-The diagnosis COMMENT on the pathology report indicates that the previous lobectomy specimen from 2007 was reviewed and “there are areas that appear histologically similar to the current neoplasm.
+3/09/2010 Left lung completion pneumonectomy: Adenocarcinoma, predominantly acinar.
+The diagnosis comment on the pathology report indicates the previous lobectomy specimen from 2007 was reviewed and “there are areas that appear histologically similar to the current neoplasm.
 Thus, the findings are most compatible with recurrence.”

-Should a single primary be coded in this case per MP/H Coding Rules, General Instructions, Multiple Primaries for Solid Malignant Tumors, General Information instruction #7 because a pathologist did refer to the 3/9/10 diagnosis as a “recurrence” of the 7/12/07 diagnosis after reviewing the original slides in spite of reporting different histologies for each tumor?
+Despite the difference in histology, is this a single primary per the MP/H Coding Rules, General Information instruction 7 because the pathologist did refer to the 3/9/2010 diagnosis as a “recurrence” of the 7/12/2007 diagnosis after reviewing the slides?

 For cases diagnosed 2007-2014, accession a single primary, left upper lobe squamous cell carcinoma diagnosed 7/27/2007.
 The steps used to arrive at this decision are: